Bryannn44/assignment1/README.md

 ### **Function 7 : Withdraw Cash**

 This function allows the user to withdraw any amount of cash from one of the accounts in the array.
-If amount is more than the amount, "You dont have that much money in this account" text will appear.
+If amount is more than what the account has, "You dont have that much money in this account" text will appear.

 Add this into your **app.js**: `console.log(nodeModule.withdrawCash(amount, account you want to withdraw from);`